aspose-html-cloud/aspose-html-cloud-dotnet/docs/Configuration.md

 > static Configuration New()
 > ```

-Fabric method.
+A fabric method.
 Initializes an empty Configuration instance; then all needed configuration values should be set up by public properties or builder-style methods below.

 #### NewDefault